gianni001/ExileReborn/readme.md

 Navigate to @ExileServer\addons\JohnOs_events\addons\Events\events_config.sqf

-disable marma logging on line 7.

-Navigate to @ExileServer\addons\JohnOs_events\addons\Events\Persistent_vehicles

-Open the spawn_vehicles.sqf
-On line 22, change the UID to your UID -- This needs to be a valid UID that exists in the account table of your data base.
-If you are using a fresh database, fire the server up, join the server and this will create an account entry.
-Then use the UID from there.
+Configure marma logging - True if you use MARMA false if you dont

+Change the Persistent_UID to your UID, or if you do not play on your server, a valid UID in the account table (another admin or someone you know, its not important whos it is)

 Set your automatic server restarts to 4 hours - THIS IS IMPORTANT